 The highly-skilled student chefs provide delicious, epicurean meals.
 The Ferrandi school has two restaurants “Premier” and “28”.
 The menu changes daily but the hardest part is getting a reservation, it’s the best value in town so tables fill up fast!
 The Café le Cordon Bleu is great for breakfast or lunch.
-Paris is also home to multiple high schools specialized in culinary studies.
+Multiple high schools in Paris specialize in culinary studies which makes it possible to start undertaking cooking classes from an impressionable young age!
 La table d’Albert and the Restaurant d’application du lycée Jean Drouant training restaurants are not only super affordable but also provide pleasant, gourmet experiences.

 Shop like a chef in Paris